o-jasper/o-jasper-luakit-stuff/listview/readme.md

   just have the hash of a search stored somewhere, connected to the search.
   Or perhaps possible to only allow it manually.

+* Better gui
-* (Optional)continuous scrolling, and other things to make looking at results nicer. (keywords in the search should override? indicate that it is overridden?)
+  + (Optional)continuous scrolling, and other things to make looking at results nicer. (keywords in the search should override? indicate that it is overridden?)

-* Selecting multiple in one click with shift.
+  + Selecting multiple in one click with shift.

-* Get sensible location of selection immediately the main search.
+  + Get sensible location of selection immediately the main search.

-* Using keys to navigate gui.
+  + Using keys to navigate gui.

-* More customizability, make it prettier.
+  + More customizability, make it prettier.